 1. AlphaSights

-To overcome these challenges, AlphaSights employed a bold upskilling strategy and turned to the experts who knew their training needs best—their employees—and brought them into the course creation process with the help of 360Learning.
-With an easy-to-use authoring tool, SMEs from different departments like engineering or commercial, turned their knowledge into eLearning courses.
+To overcome these challenges, AlphaSights employed a bold upskilling strategy.
+They turned to the experts who knew their training needs best—their employees—and brought them into the course creation process with the help of 360Learning.
+With an easy-to-use authoring tool, SMEs from different departments turned their knowledge into eLearning courses.
 The training content instantly became more role-specific, relevant, and engaging.

 2. Amazon